Two envelopes problem: Multiplicity of proposed solutions

 There have been many solutions proposed, and commonly one writer proposes a solution to the problem as stated, after which another writer shows that altering the problem slightly revives the paradox.
 Such sequences of discussions have produced a family of closely related formulations of the problem, resulting in voluminous literature on the subject.

-No proposed solution is widely accepted as definitive; despite this, it is common for authors to claim that the solution to the problem is easy, even elementary.
-However, when investigating these elementary solutions they often differ from one author to the next.
+No proposed solution is widely accepted as definitive.
+Despite this, it is common for authors to claim that the solution to the problem is easy, even elementary.
+Upon investigating these elementary solutions, however, they often differ from one author to the next.